General Data

 Also based within the port is the Heraklion Yacht Club, which is happy to help visitors both to find a berth perhaps left temporarily vacant by some member (in case of a very crowded port) and to give directions for any maintenance and repair services, which are not officially provided by the marina.

-Last note: As already mentioned, but worth repeating, Heraklion is not the quietest or most peaceful of towns, and the Heraklion marina is no exception, especially since it is located right almost in the center of town-and this can definitely be a plus when it comes to having to restock the galley, or look for a rental car, or nautical accessories.
-The city is noisy and busy, even in the harbor area.
-In addition, planes taking off from the city airport often pass right over the harbor, when they divert The traditional routes because of strong winds.
+Last note: As already mentioned, but worth repeating, Heraklion is not the quietest or most peaceful of Towns, and the Heraklion marina is no exception, especially since it is located right almost in the center of Town-and this can definitely be a plus when it comes to having to restock the galley, or look for a rental car, or nautical accessories.
+Town is noisy and busy, even in the ports area.
+In addition, planes taking off from the city airport often and frequently pass right over the port when they divert The traditional routes because of strong winds.

 As far as winds and sea are concerned, the shelter offered by the Heraklion marina is good, again counting that it is an artificial structure and not a naturally sheltered inlet; the same general considerations apply to the entire northern coast of Crete: the meltemi blows hard in summer, mainly from the north; in case of strong winds pay attention to the current definitely present at the entrance to the port.